LovePelmeni/Credit-Card-Approval-Project/docs/README.md

 ### Running project using Docker-Compose

 ```
 $ docker-compose up -d
 ```

-#### NOTE:
+In case you don't want to keep cache of this image add `--no--cache` flag

-If you don't want to keep cache of this image on your machine, add  `--no--cache` flag to runtime command
+## Testing Application